Brighter-bits/AdventOfCode2024/ReadME.md

 There's a limit of 100 so it should be fine.
 Oh, fun fact, people call HCF, GCD for some reason.
 Doing more research, there's another thing I can use

-Frobenius' coin problem says that if the HCF is 1 then the largest number which cannot be fored is ab - a - b, which is useful.
+Frobenius' coin problem says that if the HCF is 1 then the largest number which cannot be formed is ab - a - b, which is useful.

 Actually, just brute force it.

 OH MY GOD IT'S A SIMULTANEOUS EQUATION!

+OH MY GOD I NEED SO MANY DECIMAL PLACES!

+Okay, so I completely forgot you can use matrices to calculate simultaneous equations.
+Whoops, I've just done long, complex but very simple maths.
+I also forgot how exactly my 4d array was organised so I spent a while on that.
+Which was a bit of a pain.
+Overall, good fun.